TKapitan/ALRM-VSCode/README.md

   - Specifies URL of the APIs
   - Format (for usage with Microsoft Dynamics 365 Business Central)
     - `https://{server}:{port}/{instance}/api/teamARTAAAE/extension/v1.0/`
+- **al-id-range-manager.assignableRange**: Use the First Assignable Range
+  - Specifies type of the authorisation the API require
+  - Basic authorization is the only currently supported authorization method.
 - **al-id-range-manager.username**: API Username
   - Specifies username for autentification in the API
 - **al-id-range-manager.password**: API Password